The Department of Journalism in the College of Arts was organized in 1914

 After the appearance of the paper, the Faculty Discipline Committee suspended four prominent students for the remainder of the term, including the editor and managing editor of the Daily Texan.

 The Texas Ranger began publication as a student humor magazine in the fall of 1923.
 After a hectic existence and a number of national awards, it finally stopped publication in 1972.
-Shown here is Bob Burns, managing editor in 1966, selling the current issue.
+This cover of the March 1940 Texas Ranger exposes the "business" of running for office.

 Alumni of Note